 – Issues requiring discussion with the complainant before agreeing to a response should be dealt with sensitively in a private space and the complainant made aware of how the Organizing Team wishes to respond.

 For serious incidents

-- Decisions to expel participants from the conference will be taken by the iPRES 2019 Organizing Chair, in consultation with the Organizing Team members and, if appropriate, the iPRES Steering Group, before being actioned.
+- Decisions to expel participants from the conference will be taken by the iPRES 2019 organizing Chair, in consultation with the organizing team member reporting the incident and, if appropriate, a member of the iPRES Steering Group, before being actioned.

 - Decisions to sanction participants will also be reported to employers and /or those funding participation.

 - Accusations of criminal activity must be reported to local law enforcement and Conference Chairs notified immediately.